madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 EOF
 ```

-so at this point, p=2 and p=3 are kind of the end of my educated "guessing" based on geography, so we will also examine the PCA with p=1 to check for signs of population structure. the last thing we can do is make every individual their OWN pop, and check the PCA there too. so let's make that pop map where every ind is it's own pop:
+so at this point, p=2 and p=3 are kind of the end of my educated "guessing" based on geography. we will also examine the PCA with p=1 to check for signs of population structure. the last thing we can do is make every individual their OWN pop, and check the PCA there too. so let's make that pop map where every ind is its own pop:

 ```bash
 cat > /projects/gatins/2025_Mobulid/tarapacana/pop_maps/pop_map_15 << 'EOF'